San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 You always want to bring a cleaning kit for your lenses (you always have some ocean spray in the air …)

-At minimum pack a lens cleaning pen, lens brush, microfiber cleaning cloths and air blower.
+At a minimum pack a lens cleaning pen, lens brush, microfiber cleaning cloths and air blower.

 I always pack a few extra towels for me or my clients to use if they get wet.